Factbox: Auto, other industries' manufacturing presence in Mexico

 South Korean firm makes television sets and refrigerators in Mexico for the U.S. market.
 Almost all of the TVs are shipped to the United States; about one third of the refrigerators likewise goes to the United States, a company spokesperson said.

+Makes the rear fuselage of its long-range Global 7500 business jet in Queretaro.

-Reporting by Naomi Tajitsu, Hyunjoo Jin, Heekyong Yang; Writing by Miyoung Kim; Editing by Christopher Cushing
+Reporting by Naomi Tajitsu, Hyunjoo Jin, Heekyong Yang and Tim Hepher; Writing by Miyoung Kim; Editing by Christopher Cushing